 “I think what’s so interesting is to work on something that you own, that you are in control (of).
 You know, there is no one above me or us that say, “Report this story,” or “do it this way.”
 And so when you’re making all of the choices there’s a remarkable amount of stress that comes with that, but that freedom to pursue stories that you’re curious about is so wonderful.
 And I think that’s what makes the work so enjoyable, is that we’re telling stories that interest us, that our bar for a good story, is a story that we’re curious about.
 And so, that to me and being able to work on a show that has that as the bar of what we’re going to put out, is so nice.”

 At the time of writing this article, the Criminal podcast is 83 episodes in [Update March 2019, they’ve now reached over 100 episodes].
-In its growth and evolution as a show, Criminal has covered a range of true crime stories such as ‘Jolly Jane’ – an American serial killer who after her arrest in 1901 confessed to 31 crimes; ‘In Plain Sight’ – the story of William and Ellen Craft who disguised themselves to escape the slave trade and ‘Pearl Bryan’ – a story about a woman who was found decapitated after suffering from a botched abortion in the late 1800’s – just to name a few.
+In its growth as a show, Criminal has covered a range of true crime stories.
+Cases such as ‘Jolly Jane’ – an American serial killer who after her arrest in 1901 confessed to 31 crimes.
+As well as ‘In Plain Sight’ – the story of William and Ellen Craft who disguised themselves to escape the slave trade.
+And ‘Pearl Bryan’ – a story about a woman who was found decapitated after suffering from a botched abortion in the late 1800’s – just to name a few.

 “…it makes you want to keep making episodes.
 And it makes you want to work hard.
 And with all of that stress of being responsible for every little aspect of it – it’s okay though.
 It’s such a privilege to be able to make something that people actually want to listen to.
 I think about that all the time – how lucky I am, to get to do a job like this.”

-When listening to Criminal it’s almost as if you’re silently and curiously eavesdropping on a conversation between two people – only Phoebe is acknowledging you’re listening as you go along.
-And as a seasoned reporter, previously working at North Carolina Public Radio and a reporter based in the gulf of Mississippi, Phoebe has certainly learned a few skills along the way to ensure that Criminal is a genuine and authentic storytelling medium.
+When listening to Criminal it’s almost as if you’re eavesdropping on a conversation between two people.
+Phoebe acknowledges you’re listening as you go along.
+As a seasoned reporter, Phoebe’s experience and attention to details ensure that Criminal is a genuine and authentic storytelling medium.

 “What I’ve learned is that you can ask anyone pretty much anything as long as you’re genuinely interested in what they have to say – in their answer.
 And so I spend a lot of time thinking about my job as an interviewer, and realising that the best thing that I can do as an interviewer is to shut up, and to let someone tell their story.
 And, if someone can sense that you’re genuinely listening to their story, they’ll tell it to you.
 And so, that to me, that challenge of trying to figure out my role as a host is something we’ve been developing over a few years and I think that maybe we’re finally starting to figure it out and what we’ve learned is, don’t talk.
 Let the ‘someone else’ talk.”